Django Vs Laravel? Which Backend Framework is Better? Why?

 Okay, so over the last couple of weeks, we’ve been getting a lot of emails and messages on selecting an ideal web development framework.
 A lot of tech-driven entrepreneurs asked us which framework should they go for – Django or Laravel.

-Well, we thought why not explain everything we know about this on a post.
+Well, we thought why not explain everything we know about the difference between Django and Laravel framework in a post.

 Though a little technical, we’ll try to keep it as light and lucid as possible.

 To understand which web development framework is better, we need to get our foundation strong.
-Understanding what frameworks are and the types of it will give us a systematic understanding of what framework does what and which is better.
+Django vs Laravel comparison gives us a clear idea about, what frameworks are these, and their types, will give us a systematic understanding of web application frameworks.
+Which is better, Django or Laravel?